-- a) Felony involving: murder, manslaughter, arson, rape, kidnapping, child sex crimes, manufacturing or distribution of a controlled substance unless applicant provides evidence acceptable to the Owner/Agent that the applicant has been crime-free for at least 10 years since the later of: i) the date of release from incarcerations; or ii) completion of parole. - b) Any other felony charge not listed above involving: drug-related crime, person crime, sex offense, crime involving financial fraud, including identity theft and forgery, or any other crime if the conduct for which applicant was convicted or is charged with is of a nature that would adversely impact the property of the landlord or a tenant, or the health, safety or right of peaceful enjoyment of the premises of the tenant, the landlord or landlord's agent, where the date of disposition has occurred in the last seven years. - c) Misdemeanors involving: drug-related crimes, person crimes, sex offense, weapons, violation of a restraining order, criminal impersonation, criminal mischief, stalking, possession of burglary tools, financial fraud crimes, where the date of disposition has occurred within the last five years. - d) Misdemeanors not listed above involving: theft, criminal trespass, property crimes or any other crime in the conduct for which applicant was convicted or is charged is of a nature that would adversely affect property of the landlord or a tenant, or the health, safety or right of peaceful enjoyment of the premises of a the residents, the landlord or landlord's agent, where the date of disposition has occurred in the last three years.
+- a.
+Felonies involving: murder, manslaughter, arson, rape, kidnapping, child or other violent/predatory sex crimes or manufacturing or distribution of a controlled substance. - b.
+Felonies not listed above involving: drug-related crime; person crime; sex offense; crime involving financial fraud, including identity theft or forgery; or any other crime if the conduct for which applicant was convicted or is charged is of a nature that would adversely affect property of the landlord or a tenant or the health, safety or right of peaceful enjoyment

+- of the premises of the residents, the landlord or the landlord's agent, where the date of disposition has occurred in the last seven (7) years. - c.
+Misdemeanors involving: drug-related crimes, person crimes, sex offenses, domestic violence, violation of a restraining order, stalking, weapons, criminal impersonation, possession of burglary tools, financial fraud crimes, where the date of disposition has occurred in the last five (5) years. - d.
+Misdemeanors not listed above involving: theft, criminal trespass, criminal mischief, property crimes or any other crime if the conduct for which applicant was convicted or is charged is of a nature that would adversely affect property of the landlord or a tenant or the health, safety or right of peaceful enjoyment of the premises of the residents, the landlord or landlord's agent, where disposition has occurred in the last three (3) years. - e.
+Conviction of any crime that requires lifetime registration as a sex offender, or for which applicant is currently registered as a sex offender, will result in denial.